Representative-Office-Thailand

 What is a Representative Office ?

 A representative office in Thailand directly establishes an exporting company that ensures a permanent or temporary presence in foreign markets.
-This type of office is used in the initial realization phase.
-Moreover, it is used for market research or communication activities.
-Representative offices are subject to the operating regulations listed in Schedule 3(21) attached to Act.BE 2542.
+Companies typically use this type of office during the initial realization phase.
+Moreover, companies also use it for market research or communication activities.
+Schedule 3(21) attached to Act.BE 2542 governs the operating regulations applicable to representative offices.
 If a foreigner wishes to operate such a business, he must first apply for a license from the Ministry of Business Development Director.
 He must also obtain approval from the Foreign Affairs Commission.
 This procedure takes about one week.

 What are the regulations in Thailand ?